Amber-Pittman/node-test2-guided/LectureNotes.md

             * If the value of module.parent is undefined, start the server.
 Otherwise, don't start the server.

+                * If a file is being required into another file, then module.parent is going to be the path of that file that's doing the requiring.

+                * It's an easy way to check if a file is kind of just being run as a standalone program or if it's being imported into a different program.

+                * It can sometimes change the functionality a little bit.
+In this case, we don't want to start the server if it's being imported into something else because that something else is probably going to start the server.

             * All this is saying is: <br> "if this index file is being imported/required into another file, don't actually start the server.
 Just export the instance of the server but don't start it.
 Otherwise, if this index file is being run directly with node and it's not being required into anything else, go ahead and start the server."

         ```